 - 1 teaspoon salt

 - In a large bowl, beat eggs, buttermilk, oil and sugar.
 Stir in cereal and raisins.
 Sift together flour, baking soda and salt; add to egg mixture.
 Stir just until all ingredients are moistened.
 If desired, store batter, covered, in the refrigerator for up to 7 days.
 To bake, gently stir batter; fill greased muffin cups two-thirds full.
 Bake at 400° for 15-20 minutes or until golden brown.
 Serve warm.
 (All of the batter does not need to be baked at once.)
-Yield: about 3 dozen.

 Made this recipe just as it was written with good results.
 Was very good.

 Oct 1, 2011